By Bob Pepalis, Izenda

 Expect Tech Roles to Change in the Next Several Years

 What's in the future for IT organizations?
-A study by Forrester Research says how many people are needed in IT will shrink and demand for data analysts will increase.
+A study by Forrester Research says how many people are needed in IT will shrink, and the demand for data analysts will increase.

 And he adds that agile methods and DevOps teams will be the defaults.